crypto-stake-predictor/crypto-stake-predictor/README.md

 There is never any pressure or dishonesty in how we approach our users.
 Do our suggestions work in 100% or even in 99% of cases?
 No, they don’t, because online games can be unpredictable.
 Many of them are based on random number generation.

-However, altogether, our advice will help you stay grounded, control how much effort you invest in each game, and use a variety of tried and tested gaming approaches.
-Crypto Stake loves quick games, so we genuinely want to help fellow players get more satisfying experiences.</p>
+However, altogether, our advice will help you stay grounded, control how much effort you invest in each game, and use a variety of tried and tested gaming approaches, including tools like **[Stake Flip Predictor](https://crypto-stake.org/stake-flip-game)**.

 ## Exploration of Top Gaming Clubs